$150 refunds issued to eligible customers following ICBC’s switch to ‘enhanced care’ - Aldergrove Star

 The switch to “enhanced care” is expected to save the corporation around $1.5-billlion annually and individual British Columbians around $400 on insurance premiums.

-This, due to the NDP government’s removal of court cases from most accident and injury cases.
+This, due to the NDP government’s removal of court cases as a means of resolving most accident and injury claims.

-One-time rebates of around $150 will be given to eligible customers, amassed from the cost difference between current renewed policies and the new one, which came into effect May 1.
+One-time rebates of around $150 will be given to customers, amassed from the savings in cost between their current policy and the new one, which came into effect May 1.

-“There will also be a number of refunds for just a few dollars or less,” reads a Thursday (May 13) statement from the corporation.
+“There will also be a number of refunds for just a few dollars or less,” reads a Thursday (May 13) statement from ICBC.

 Customers who paid by cash or debit can expect to receive a cheque in the mail.
-Those who signed up for direct deposit will see the refund in their bank account.
+Those who signed up for direct deposit will get their refund that way.

-Monthly payments will automatically be adjusted to the lower rate May 24.
+Monthly payments will automatically be adjusted to the lower rate on May 24.

 The refunds are separate from COVID-19 rebate cheques issued in April, says ICBC, and different from the savings on premiums drivers got when they renewed their insurance.